TomLXXVI/python-hvac/README.md

 - Estimation of energy needs and energy consumption
 - Design and analysis of air and hydronic distribution circuits
 - Air conditioning process calculations
-- Simulation and analysis of vapor compression machines and VRF-systems
+- Simulation and analysis of vapor compression machines and VRF systems
 - Sizing of refrigerant piping

 Example scripts and notebooks can be found under `docs/examples`.
 More examples